Aspyro/Aspyro-Ores/README.md

 ### Hammers

-The Hammer is a tool used to mine some ores to get different drops.
-[WIP] It can also be used in a crafting table at the cost of 1 durability per operation.
+- The Hammer is a tool used to mine some ores to get different drops.
+[WIP]
+- It can also be used in a crafting table at the cost of 1 durability per operation.

 #### Iron Hammer

 - Iron Hammer is crafted using 5 Iron Ingots and 2 sticks.
-[WIP]
 - Iron Hammer has Iron mining level.
 - Iron Hammer has Iron durability.
 - Iron Hammer has Iron mining speed.